oseiagm/oseiagm/README.md

 - 👋🏽 Hi!
 My name is Sam.
-- 🌱 I like learning new stuff and taking on challenges.
+- 🌱 I'm a bit of a generalist with too many interests to easily summarize, but one common theme is that I like communities, stories, and technologies that help people live their best lives.